mtavkhelidze/verbum/README.md

 Take a look at `client/Dockerfile` and `server/Dockerfile` to see what steps need to be taken to setup respective systems.
 After that use standard Flask/NextJS dev practices.

+## TODO

+In random order:

+- Improve UI: it's ugly
+- Optimize Docker builds
+- Fix some code-smell both in `server` and `client`
+- Add tests
+- Add other languages
+- Migrate to something more serious than SQLite